Data encoding and request signature

 Calculation of an authorization link signature is made like calculation of a request signature without specifying an API method name.

-For instance, if we like to ask "read" authorization on a user's network, here are the parameters to sign:
+For instance, we like to ask the authorization to access in read only mode the user's contact list, here are the parameters to sign:

 • api_key: 6fa87ba500002712bd4eed6020f3bd72